dnywh/pi-frame/README.md

 ### Ideas

-These are external projects that I think could be nice for Pi Press.
+These are external projects that I think could be nice for Pi Frame.

 | Name                                             | Description                                                                                                 |
 | ------------------------------------------------ | ----------------------------------------------------------------------------------------------------------- |